helanga/PyBer_Analysis/README.md

 ## Overview of the analysis
 As a data analysis for Pyber, a Python based ride-sharing app company, valued at $2.3 billion.
 I have been assigned to a new   project by CEO V. Isualize to analyze all the rideshare data from January to early May of 2019 and create a summery DataFrame of the ride sharing data by city type.

-Further, Pandas and Matplotlib will be used to create multiple line graph that shows the total weekly fares for each city type.
+Further, Pandas and Matplotlib have been used to create multiple line graph that shows the total weekly fares for each city type.

 ## Results